slidevjs/slidev/guide/syntax.md

 ## Icons

-Slidev allows you to have the accessing to almost all the popular open-source iconsets directly in your markdown.Powered by [`vite-plugin-icons`](https://github.com/antfu/vite-plugin-icons) and [Iconify](https://iconify.design/).
+Slidev allows you to have the accessing to almost all the popular open-source iconsets **directly** in your markdown.
+Powered by [`vite-plugin-icons`](https://github.com/antfu/vite-plugin-icons) and [Iconify](https://iconify.design/).

 The naming follows [Iconify](https://iconify.design/)'s conversion `{collection-name}-{icon-name}`.
 For example: